 The 920XT is for anyone who runs, bikes and swims, or a combination of TWO of those.
 It’s Garmin’s all singing, all dancing GPS multisport watch for triathletes.
 It’s packed with the latest tech to keep any techoholic-trifiend happy.
 The true criteria required to be eligible for the badge of being a “dedicated multisport GPS sports watch” is the ability to record SWIM -> BIKE -> RUN all in the same file… preferably with transition times included too.
 The 920XT does all this.
 Featuring SMIM-METRICS from the swim (indoor or open water) with SWOLF, speed, strokes per minute etc as well a advanced run dynamics and performance cycling metrics like optional pedal cadence and power …

 Confused by the Forerunner range?
 Don’t be.
 The Garmin Forerunner range of GPS sports watches is extensive with over a dozen models in the last 10 years.
-I’ve written this short summary of the Garmin Forerunner range so you buy the latest and most appropriate Forerunner model for your needs and budget.
+I’ve written an overview of the Garmin Forerunner watch range so you buy the latest and most appropriate Forerunner model for your needs and budget.

 The Forerunner 920XT is a true multisport GPS sports watch from leading sports watch manufacturer Garmin.
 When in the water measure distance, pace, stroke type/count and pool lengths.
 Drill logging and SWOLF score to measure swimming efficiency.
 On the bike you can monitor predicted VO2 max (with HRM strap and Garmin Vector pedals).
 Also keep an eye on altitude and power (with optional power meter).
 Finishing with the run, you have access to advanced running dynamics, even a metronome to guide your running cadence.

-For the technofans out there you can even receive smart notifications when you get an email, text and other alerts on your watch.
-Using the Bluetooth Connected features, via a SmartPhone, you can enjoy automatic uploads to Garmin Connect, live tracking and social media sharing.
+With a smartphone and Bluetooth connection the 920XT can receive smart notifications when you receive emails, texts and other alerts.
+Using the Bluetooth connected features, via a smartphone, you can enjoy automatic uploads to Garmin Connect, live tracking and social media sharing.